 While employers don't have to contribute to 401(k) plans, many will match all or part of your contributions.
 Your employer can match your Roth contributions, your pre-tax contributions, or both.
-But your employer contributions are always made on a pre-tax basis, even if they match your Roth contributions.
+Prior to 2023, employer contributions were required to be made on a pre-tax basis, even if they match your Roth contributions.
 Beginning in 2023, you may be able to elect to have matching contributions invested in your Roth account (on an after-tax basis), provided you are fully vested in those contributions.

 What else do I need to know?